-1) Termination: A terminating transformation produces an output model from an input model in finite time.
-Termination of transformations directly refers to Turing's halting problem, which is known to be undecidable for Turing-complete, model transformation languages.
-Termination has been addressed extensively in several studies, including [14], [15], [16], [17];

-2) Determinism: A deterministic transformation always produces the same output model for the same input model.
-Determinism has been addressed extensively in several studies, including [18], [15], [19];

-3) Type Correctness: In a type correct transformation, the transformation's input and output models conform with their respective metamodels.
-Usually, structural conformance, involving only the metamodel, is distinguished from conformance w.r.t. additional well-formedness rules (e.g., [20]);

-4) Property preservation: A transformation can preserve the syntactic [21], [22] or semantic [23], [24] properties of a model.
-Since exogenous transformations are usually investigated, a formal property of the input model needs to be transformed into an equivalent property of the output model.
-Varro and Pataricza examine this problem in [24];

-5) Traceability: Most transformation languages allow logging a transformation's traceability links between the transformation's input and output model elements.
-This mechanism is often used to alleviate the problem of tracing the analysis results from the transformation's input model to its output model as done in [21], [25].
-In cases where the traceability of the analysis results is simple (e.g. in [26] where the termination of a transformation is decided by simulating a Petri Net that abstracts the transformation's semantics and that always runs out of tokens in finite time), less costly means may be employed.
-6) Readability: A transformation is readable if it is comprehensible and amenable to be read by humans.
+- Termination A terminating transformation produces an output model from an input model in finite time.
+Termination directly refers to Turing's halting problem, which is known to be undecidable for Turing-complete, model transformation languages, which has been addressed extensively, e.g., [14, 15, 16, 17]; - Determinism A deterministic transformation always produces the same output model for the same input model.
+Determinism has been addressed extensively in several studies, including [18, 15, 19]; - Type Correctness In a type correct transformation, the transformation's input and output models conform with their respective metamodels.
+Usually, structural conformance, involving only the metamodel, is distinguished from conformance w.r.t. additional well-formedness rules (e.g., [20]); - Property preservation A transformation can preserve the syntactic [21, 22] or semantic [23, 24] properties of a model.
+For exogenous transformations, a formal property of the input model needs to be transformed into an equivalent property of the output model as e.g. investigated by Varro and Pataricza [24]; - Traceability Most transformation languages allow logging a transformation's traceability links between the transformation's input and output model elements.
+This mechanism is often used to alleviate the problem of tracing back the analysis results from the transformation's input model to its output model as done in [21, 25].
+In cases where the traceability of the analysis results is simple (e.g. in [26] where the termination of a transformation is decided by simulating a Petri Net that abstracts the transformation's semantics and that always runs out of tokens in finite time), less costly means may be employed. - Readability A transformation is readable if it is comprehensible and amenable to be read by humans.
 Distinct parts in a transformation may be individually readable: the input model, the output model or the transformation specification itself.
-Mens mentions the readability property of model transformations in [4].
-To the best of our knowledge there is little work done on the readability of software models, but metrics do exist for evaluating software readability [27].
-Readability is a non-functional property of the transformation.

-7) Mathematical underpinning: A transformation has a mathematical underpinning if the transformation language's semantics and/or the input and output metamodels' semantics are mathematically formalised.
-Mens refers to the mathematical properties of transformation languages in [4].
-There is vast literature on the formalisation of programming and modeling languages, e.g. [28].
-Mathematical underpinning is a non-functional property of the transformation.
+Mens and Van Gorp mention in [4] the readability property of model transformations.
+To the best of our knowledge there is little work done on the readability of software models, but metrics do exist for evaluating software readability [27]. transformation. - Mathematical underpinning A transformation has a mathematical underpinning if the transformation language's semantics and/or the input and output metamodels' semantics are mathematically formalised.
+Mens and Van Gorp [4] refers to the mathematical properties of transformation languages.
+There is vast literature on the formalisation of programming and modeling languages (e.g. [28]).
+Mathematical underpinning is also a non-functional property of the transformation.

-III.
-OVERVIEW OF THE ANALYSIS INTENT (I{Ana})
+3. OVERVIEW OF THE ANALYSIS INTENT